 What can we feed that will help build the perfect topline?

 When a horse has a poor topline it is due to diminished muscle mass which can partially be due to insufficient amino acids in the diet.
 As mentioned above proteins are made up of building blocks called amino acids, some of these amino acids include: lysine, methionine, tryptophan and threonine.
 These and other essential amino acids are linked together in the body to form muscle.
-Just feeding a higher crude protein feed or hay, may increase the amino acid content of the diet but it’s the quality of that crude protein or the amount of essential amino acids is what determines the effectiveness of that protein.
+Just feeding a higher crude protein feed or hay, may increase the amino acid content of the diet, but it’s the quality of that crude protein or the amount of essential amino acids that determines the effectiveness of that protein.
 Reputable feed manufacturers use quality protein sources such as soybean meal and alfalfa.

 Is exercise necessary?

 Absolutely – without it your horse will only have a minimal muscle coverage over the topline.
 If we could all just eat quality protein (amino acids) and build muscle, everyone would have a mass of muscle.
 But alas, this is not realistic.
 Research in humans has shown that feeding protein immediately post exercise is the most beneficial time to feed in order to best take advantage of those trigger signals telling the body to build protein and muscle mass.
 In horses we can extrapolate this to within the 1st hour after exercise, to allow time for the horse to cool, as being the most beneficial for building protein and hence muscle/topline.